How do I refer a patient to a CBAC Facility?

 Where are the CBACs?

 Community-based Assessment Centres, or CBACs, have been set up to support general practice teams swabbing in the community.
-They were established in key areas across the region to enable people to get tested close to their homes and have tested over 12,000 people since 18 March.
-The first CBAC was set up on Hagley Ave, in the old Eye Outpatients portacom.
+They were originally established in key areas across the region to enable people to get tested close to their homes especially during the initial lockdown period.

 CBACs are currently located at:

 - Ashburton Hospital

 - Aranui – the Whanau Ora CBAC at Nga Hau e Wha marae

-This unit also supported asymptomatic sentinel testing that was requested by the Ministry of Health or by Community & Public Health, e.g., at a rest home to test staff.
-They have tested CDHB staff, rest home staff, FENZ, Police and Corrections staff.
-They have operated a pop-up testing centre at Pak ‘n Save on Moorhouse Ave.
+The testing facilities have also supported asymptomatic sentinel testing that was requested by the Ministry of Health or by Community & Public Health, e.g., at rest homes, FENZ/Police and Corrections and others.
+They operated a pop-up testing centre at Pak ‘n Save on Moorhouse Ave.
 They have been to marae and rugby fields.
-(Asymptomatic testing has currently ended.)

 I have a friend who isn't enrolled in a general practice, can they be tested?

 Anyone can be tested for COVID-19 at a testing general practice or CBAC.
-They can ring Healthline and get an appointment, or they can visit the Whanau Ora CBAC at Nga Hau e Wha in Aranui or 174 Orchard Road by the airport and walk in to be tested there during opening hours.
+They can also visit the Whanau Ora CBAC at Nga Hau e Wha in Aranui or 174 Orchard Road by the airport and walk in to be tested there during opening hours.